Part 3 - Miscellaneous Definitions

 Auto Control or Automatic Control - USN terminology meaning that the guns are being pointed at the target via data transferred electromechanically from the fire control computer (rangekeeper) system without manual input.
 See "Local Control" below.

 Base Slap - When an armor piercing projectile hits an armored plate at an angle, there is a tendency for the shell to "yaw" or tilt as it pierces the plate.
 This tilt, if large enough, can result in the end of the shell - the base - hitting against the edges of the shell hole.
 The impact can cause the shell to break up and thus not detonate properly.
-Base slap also refers to when a shell hits a plate at such a large angle of obliquity that it starts to ricochet.
+Base slap also refers to when a shell hits a plate at such a large angle of obliquity that it starts to ricochet rather than penetrate.
 As the nose of the projectile bounces off, the base of the shell slams down onto the armor plate, which again can cause it to break up or detonate prematurely.
 See "Hammer Action" below.

 Batten Board - This is a screen used for bore-sighting guns when a point target is not available.
 The board is set up at a specific distance from the gun or, as can be seen on the adjacent photograph, attached at a specific point on the gun barrel.
 On the screen there will usually be at least four points, one for the bore sight, one for the trainer's sight, one for the pointer's sight and one for the sight checker's sight.
 These points are marked at exactly the same distance from each other that they are on the gun being boresighted.
 On the batten board in the picture at right, the long vertical stripes were used to adjust the gunsights such that they remained in parallel with the barrel as it elevated.
-See "Bore Sighting" below.
+See "Bore Sighting" above.

 BuOrd - USN Bureau of Ordnance.
 The Bureau of Ordnance and Hydrography was established on 31 August 1842 and changed to the Bureau of Ordnance (BuOrd) on 5 July 1862.
 The Bureau of Ordnance was abolished on 18 August 1959 when its functions were transferred to the Bureau of Naval Weapons (BuWeps).
 BuWeps was replaced by Naval Ordnance Systems Command which was established on 1 May 1966.
 This command and the Naval Ship Systems Command were combined to become the Naval Sea Systems Command which was established on 1 July 1974.